elainekalyn-10/DataPreprocess/README.md

-# DataPreprocess
+# A 10m High-precision Canopy Height Product for Nanping City, Fujian Province, China
-**GEDI L2A and UAV Data Preprocessing Pipeline**
+**The Pipeline of Generating Canopy Height Product**

-This repository provides a modular pipeline for preprocessing GEDI L2A (Global Ecosystem Dynamics Investigation) LiDAR data and UAV (Unmanned Aerial Vehicle) imagery using Google Earth Engine (GEE) and RStudio.
-The workflow is designed to prepare high-quality remote sensing data for ecological analysis, biomass estimation, and vegetation structure modeling.
+This warehouse offers a modular processing flow for preprocessing GEDI L2A (Global Ecosystem Dynamics Survey) liDAR data and unmanned aerial vehicle (UAV) images, performing bias calibration on GEDI L2A, and generating high-precision canopy height products with a resolution of 10 meters.
+This workflow integrates Google Earth Engine (GEE), RStudio and Pycharm tools, aiming to prepare high-quality remote sensing data for ecological analysis, biomass estimation and vegetation structure modeling.

 ---